jcweiss2/multimodal-timelines/note_browser_pakdd2024/README.md

-This folder (note_browser_pakdd2024) contains code for the R Shiny visualization tool to load multi-modal data (structured and unstructred data) and to annotate the case reports.
+This folder (note_browser_pakdd2024) contains code for the R Shiny visualization tool to load multi-modal data (structured and unstructured data) and to annotate the case reports.

 To run, set the paths in 'main.R' and run.